German Green's ice bucket challenge lights up dope debate

-BERLIN, Aug 28 (Reuters) - A German Greens party leader has taken the “ice bucket” charity challenge to a new high, standing next to a marijuana plant while dousing himself with water in a tacit call for the legalisation of cannabis.
+BERLIN (Reuters) - A German Greens party leader has taken the “ice bucket” charity challenge to a new high, standing next to a marijuana plant while dousing himself with water in a tacit call for the legalization of cannabis.

 Cem Oezdemir is one of many public figures and ordinary citizens around the world to take the challenge - pouring a bucket of ice water over one’s head to raise funds to fight Amyotrophic Lateral Sclerosis (ALS).

-But Oezdemir, whose party supports legalising the drug for adults, acknowledged that the waist-high plant by his side in a video filmed on a Berlin rooftop was indeed a “subtle political statement”.
+But Oezdemir, whose party supports legalizing the drug for adults, acknowledged that the waist-high plant by his side in a video filmed on a Berlin rooftop was indeed a “subtle political statement”.

 “Yes, it is a cannabis plant,” Oezedmir told the Essen-based Westdeutsche Allgemeine Zeitung (WAZ) after speculation about the plant gripped social media.